 No, as long as the basis for the different treatment is not discriminatory.
 For example, an employer can provide holiday pay only to full-time and not to part-time employees.

 Now is a great time to review your holiday pay practices and make any adjustments for the new year.
-If you have questions, reach out to our People Strategy Team at (801) 443-1090 or email@example.com
+If you have questions, reach out to our HR team at (801) 443-1090 or email@example.com